-- 1. Install an Intel® CPU that supports the Intel® EM64T. - 2.
-Install a 64-bit operating system (Windows® Vista 64-bit Edition, Windows® XP Professional x64 Edition or Windows® Server 2003 x64 Edition). - 3.
+- 1. Install an Intel® CPU that supports the Intel® EM64T. - Install a 64-bit operating system (Windows® Vista 64-bit Edition, Windows® XP Professional x64 Edition. - 3.
 Install the 64-bit drivers for the motherboard components and devices from the support CD. - 4.
 Install the 64-bit drivers for expansion cards or add-on devices, if any.